 Yukon's Cannabis Control and Regulation Act

-The Cannabis Control and Regulation Act will govern the distribution, retail, consumption, and personal cultivation and possession of non-medical cannabis in Yukon.
+The Cannabis Control and Regulation Act governs the distribution, retail, consumption, and personal cultivation and possession of non-medical cannabis in Yukon.

-Yukon's Cannabis Control and Regulation Act will, when passed, provide for legal, controlled access to cannabis with the goal of displacing illegal activity.
+Yukon's Cannabis Control and Regulation Act received assent in the Legislative Assembly on April 24, 2018.
+The act provides for legal, controlled access to cannabis with the goal of displacing illegal activity.
 It puts a priority on health, safety and harm reduction, with a focus on protecting youth from negative health effects.

 - Yukon is setting the minimum age for the legal possession, consumption and cultivation of cannabis at 19.

-- Adults 19 and older would be allowed to have up to 30 grams of dried cannabis or its equivalent in public.
-People younger than 19 would not be allowed to purchase or possess any cannabis.
+- Adults 19 and older will be allowed to have up to 30 grams of dried cannabis or its equivalent in public.
+People younger than 19 will not be allowed to purchase or possess any cannabis.

-- Adults 19 and older would be allowed to grow up to four plants per household for personal use.
+- Adults 19 and older will be allowed to grow up to four plants per household for personal use.

-- The Yukon Liquor Corporation would be responsible for the distribution of cannabis.
+- The Yukon Liquor Corporation will be responsible for the distribution of cannabis.

 - Once regulations have been passed, private cannabis retailers will be required to obtain a retail license issued by the Cannabis Licensing Board.